EmmanuelInyang/altschool-second-semester/altschool-second-semester-exam/README.md

          touch master-slave-setup.sh

 5. **Grant the necessary permission:**
-   - For the Bash script to be executable, I granted the required permissions using the command:
+   - For the Bash script to be executable, I granted the required permission using the command:
       ```bash
             chmod +x master-slave-setup.sh